GSA/piv-guides/pages/index.md

 ---
 layout: default
-title: Introduction
+title: Introduction to PIV Guides
 permalink: /
 ---

-## Introduction to PIV Guides

 Welcome to the **Personal Identity Verification** (PIV) Guides!
 On these pages you will find information on how to implement common PIV configurations at your organization.
 These guides are [open source](https://github.com/gsa/piv-guides) and a _work in progress_ and we [welcome contributions]({{ site.baseurl }}/contribute/) from our colleagues.